Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 Log trees are desirable because they can provide efficient consistency proofs to assure verifiers that nothing has been removed from a log that was present in a previous version.
 However, log trees can't be efficiently searched without downloading the entire log.
-Prefix trees are extremely efficient to search and can provide inclusion proofs to convince verifiers that the returned search results are correct.
+Prefix trees are efficient to search and can provide inclusion proofs to convince verifiers that the returned search results are correct.
 However, it's not possible to efficiently prove that a new version of a prefix tree contains the same data as a previous version with only new keys added.

-In the combined tree structure based on {{Merkle2}}, a log tree maintains a record of updates to key-value pairs while a prefix tree maintains a map from each key to the number of times it's been updated.
-Importantly, the root value of the prefix tree after applying a given update is then stored in the log tree alongside the record of the update.
+In the combined tree structure, which is based on {{Merkle2}}, a log tree maintains a record of updates to key-value pairs while a prefix tree maintains a map from each key to a counter with the number of times it's been updated.
+Importantly, the root value of the prefix tree after adding the new key or increasing the counter of an existing key, is stored in the log tree alongside the record of the update.
 With some caveats, this combined structure supports both efficient consistency proofs and can be efficiently searched.

+To search the combined structure, users do a binary search looking for the first log entry where looking up the search key in the prefix tree at that entry yields the desired counter.
+Binary search ensures that all users will take the same or similar steps through the log when searching for the same key, which is necessary for the efficient auditing of a Transparency Log.

 # Security Considerations